infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 ### Require error

-When running `phpunit` for your plugin, outside VVV, you get error that looks like this
+When running `phpunit` for your plugin outside VVV, you get an error that looks like this

 ```bash
 Warning: require_once(.../wordpress//wp-includes/class-phpmailer.php): failed to open stream: No such file or directory in .../wordpress-tests-lib/includes/mock-mailer.php on line 2